 The most important thing is to know yourself.
 What drives you?
 What are your passions?
 What are you prepared to commit to?
 By the way, the word “profession” derives from the Latin “professio,” meaning commitment.
 If you are not committed, then you will never find the motivation and power to excel.
 And to become successful, you must excel.

 Also, know your values.
 Values help you to navigate through unchartered waters.
 However, it’s important to really know what your values are so that you do not walk in the footsteps of others.
 Try to avoid being driven by the expectations around you, meaning respect yourself.
 Remember that those who walk in the footsteps of others leave no trace.

-With this in mind, it should be clear that “career planning” is the wrong path to take.
+This in mind it should be clear that “career planning” is the wrong path to take.
 It generates the false impression that there is a causal relationship between the act of planning and the result.
 But life simply does not work that way.

 Listen to the experiences of Steve Jobs, the founder of Apple Computers:

-"Whereever you go, go with all your heart." - Konfuzius -
+"Wherever you go, go with all your heart."
+(Konfuzius)